Crill-IOS/Crill-IOS-Scripting/README.md

 ## About

-Crill-IOS-Scripting is a tool for generating and managing Cisco IOS configurations through a more automated scripting interface.
-The **OLD-autocompletion** branch is an older version focused on autocompletion capabilities for commands, syntax definitions, and configuration templates.
+Crill-IOS-Scripting is a Language Server Protocol based tool that optimizes the cisco IOS scripting expirience.

 ---

 ## Features

 - Autocompletion of Cisco IOS commands and syntax
-- Predefined templates for common Cisco IOS configs
 - Syntax highlighting support
-- Test suite for verifying correctness of generated scripts
+- Live error detection for error free scripts
 - Modular architecture — easy to extend with new commands or templates

 ---